 If you have paid off a USDA home loan on the previous residence, you are absolutely able to use the USDA home loan benefit again.
 There are certain exceptions, as well.

 You may not own additional property as an investment or vacation home under the USDA home loan.
-A USDA borrower may keep a previous dwelling and fund a new one, especially if they financially can afford the second home, and under life circumstance guidelines.
+A USDA borrower may not keep a previous dwelling and fund a new one.
+The program is meant specifically for those who are purchasing their home for the first time.

-If your living situation with a current USDA funded home is found to be not adequate, with examples including a new disability falling upon you or growth of family (not counting adoption) overcrowds the home, then this is a sound reason.
-Having to relocate for work will also qualify.
+If your living situation with a current USDA funded home is found to be not adequate, with examples including a new disability falling upon you or growth of family (not counting adoption) overcrowds the home, then this is a sound reason, to purchase another home but it would have to be done with a different loan program.

 FHA HOME LOANS